 SBSA manages its capital levels to support business growth, maintain depositor and creditor confidence, create value for shareholders, and ensure regulatory compliance.
-The main regulatory requirements to be complied with are those specified in the Banks Act No. 71 of 2008 and related regulations, which are aligned with Basel III.
+The main regulatory requirements to be complied with are those specified in the Banks Act and related regulations, which are aligned with Basel III.